 Finally, take a look at your brake lines.
 Rubber coated lines should be soft and supple, not cracked and rigid.
 If you see cracks in flexible brake lines they will need to be replaced.
 Also be sure to inspect the hard, metal lines.

 Brake Pads and Safe Braking

 The brake pad is one of the most important components in your braking system; it is the part directly responsible for stopping your car.
 However, brake pads are not built to last - As you use your brakes in everyday driving, they will slowly wear down, and, eventually, need to replace the brake pads.
 Therefore, it’s important to understand how brake pads work and when to replace them.

-Brake pads are soft (from an industrial standpoint), so that they don’t erode the wheel while they are in use.
+Brake pads are soft (from an industrial standpoint) so that they don’t erode the wheel while they are in use.
 Instead, the friction wears away at the brake pad, which is an easily replaceable part.
-Over time, the brake pads erode away with use and must be periodically replaced.
-There are a number of variables that affect how often you need to replace your brake pads, but they basically boil down to the model of car you drive, your driving behaviour and how often/hard you apply your brakes.
+Over time, the brake pads erode with use and must be periodically replaced.
+Several variables affect how often you need to replace your brake pads, but they boil down to the model of the car you drive, your driving behaviour and how often/hard you apply your brakes.
 Generally, brake pads may need to be replaced every 30,000 kilometres.
-Best advice is to have them checked regularly.
+The best advice is to have them checked regularly.

 How do I know the brake pads need to be replaced?